Karan-Karthik/music-instrument-recognition/README.md

 ---

 ### Step 2: Load and Transform Data
-The `data_loader.py` script loads raw audio files, preprocesses them into features such as spectrograms and MFCCs, and saves the processed data into a pickle file.
+The `data_loader.py` script loads raw audio files, preprocesses them into MFCCs, and saves the processed data into a pickle file.

 Run the following command to execute the data loader and transform the data: